The Virgin Suicides (film): Music

 French electronic music duo Air composed the musical score for The Virgin Suicides.
 Coppola did not want the hits from the 1970s, but rather a "consistent soundtrack" that suited the theme of the film, which led Air to be on board.
 She wanted to convey the theme of adolescence in the suburbs in the soundtrack.
 She found that Air shared many of her suburban memories and experiences even though they grew up in a different country.

 Air's score was released on February 23, 2000, by Virgin Records, to critical acclaim and has been considered as one of the "best film scores/rock albums".
 The film features songs by 1970s-era performers and five tracks from the 1990s by Sloan.
 A separate soundtrack album was released on March 28, 2000, featuring music from Todd Rundgren, Heart, Sloan, The Hollies, Al Green, Gilbert O'Sullivan, 10cc, Styx, and two tracks by Air (one previously recorded; one composed for the film).
 The deluxe edition of the film score was released in June 2015, and a vinyl re-issue was published by Rhino Records in 2020.

 Themes

-Sayers described The Virgin Suicides as a 1970s nostalgia film.
+Nicola Sayers said The Virgin Suicides is a 1970s nostalgia film.

 Release

-The film had its world premiere at the 1999 Cannes Film Festival on May 19.
-It was given a limited release in the United States almost a year later on April 21, 2000.
+The film had its world premiere at the Cannes Film Festival on May 19, 1999.
+It was given a limited theatrical release in the United States almost a year later on April 21, 2000.

-Theatrical

 The theatrical release would expand to a wide release in May 2000.